Do Facebook ads really work? Which ad placement is best? What is a good cost per click? Where should I make my ads?

 Choosing where to place ads is confusing.
 Not on purpose but, because there are options…

-Access the placement options in manual placement.
+Under the ‘Placements’ section, ad set level, is the manual placement.
 Auto placement is Facebook deciding where your ad goes.

 We can auto or manual place out ads.
-Not all placement are available for every Campaign Objective.
+Note not all placement are available for every Campaign Objective.

 and you can place Facebook Ads in multiple locations…

-Most people spend time in the Mobile news feed – which is the eyes are and the highest costs…
+Most people spend time in the Mobile news feed – which has the highest cost and most eyeballs.

 What type of Facebook Ads Should I run?